NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/Pages/posts/making-a-blog/7-blogpost-navigation.md

 ## Summary

-We've added simple navigation buttons to move between blog posts, to make for a nicer experience.
+We've added simple navigation buttons to move between blog posts, to make for a nicer reading experience.

 ### See the code

 https://github.com/NielsPilgaard/Pilgaard.Blog/pull/23

 ### The state of the blog

 ![State of the blog](https://user-images.githubusercontent.com/21295394/224152139-cd53b1a6-a89f-4b85-b10a-4beae4b83a22.png)